Our History in California

 In December of 1951, the provincial administration, novitiate, and infirmary move to their new location --the Convent of the Holy Names in Los Gatos.
 The Guild forms other chapters in the state and continues fundraising to help care for the infirm and retired Sisters.
 The Guilds in Los Gatos and Southern California (since 1951) are still active today.

-In 1961, the California Province responds to Pope John XXIII's appeal for missionaries to Latin America by sending three Sisters to staff a mission in Arequipa, Peru.
+In 1961, the California Province responded to Pope John XXIII's appeal for missionaries to Latin America by sending three Sisters to staff a mission in Arequipa, Peru.
 These are the first of many Sisters who arrive to operate a clinic, and to help staff and administer the elementary and high school of Our Lady of Pilar Parish.
 Later, these missionary activities expand to the coast at LaCurva.
 SNJM Sisters currently minister in San Juan de Lurigancha, one of the poorest areas of Lima.

 The Sisters purchase Villa Maria del Mar in Santa Cruz.
 To date, thousands of laity, priests and religious have experienced the hospitality and ministry of the Sisters at this oceanside retreat center.